How Snoring Reduces Your Resistance to Diseases.

 An increased rate of gout occurs to people suffering from sleep apnea.

 15,879 OSA patients and 63,296 healthy adults have been analyzed by the researchers from Keele University.
-For around six years, the participants were followed.
+The participants were monitored for around six years.

-4.9 % of the OSA patients have developed gout compared to just 2.6 percent of those without the sleep condition making those with OSA 42 percent more at risks as per the results published in the journal Arthritis and Rheumatology.
+4.9 % of the OSA patients have developed gout compared to just 2.6 percent of those without it, making those with OSA 42 percent more at risk according to the results published in the journal Arthritis and Rheumatology.

-Between one or two years after developing OSA of the patients who went on to get gout as it can take up to five years for symptoms to appear.
+Between one or two years after developing OSA, the patients went on to get gout It can take up to five years for symptoms to appear.

-It is reported that people with sleep apnea are at an increased risk of gout in both the short and long term is what lead author Dr Edward Roddy mentioned.
+Lead author Dr Edward Roddy reported that people with sleep apnea are at an increased risk of gout in both the short and long term.

-Other health professionals should consider the possibility of gout in patients with sleep apnea since this risk is highest in people with normal body mass index.
+Other health professionals should consider the possibility of gout in patients with sleep apnea.
+This risk is highest in people with normal body mass index.

 Gout can be erased through the treatment of sleep apnea

-The proper treatment of OSA also helps to ease gout which the researchers believe.
-With a CPAP therapy, sleep apnea is also treated as stated by Dr Milica Blagojevic Bucknall.
+The proper treatment of OSA also helps to ease gout, the researchers believe.
+With CPAP therapy, sleep apnea is also treated as stated by Dr Milica Blagojevic Bucknall.

-It also is expected to reduce the risk of developing gout or treat existing gout as the CPAP treatment corrects lowers the oxygen levels as it might also be expected to reduce uric acid levels.
+It also is expected to reduce the risk of developing gout or treat existing gout as the CPAP treatment corrects low oxygen levels and it might also be expected to reduce uric acid levels.

 In order to investigate the effect of treatment with CPAP in people with gout further research is required.
-The CPAP therapy is connected to a machine that blows air under low pressure continually into the back of the throat as a patient lies in bed.
+The CPAP therapy has the patient connected to a machine that blows air under low pressure continually into the back of the throat as the patient lies in bed.

 OSA might be caused by missing teeth

-Suggested people who look after their teeth are less likely to suffer from insomnia due to their risk of OSA being reduced and this comes after research released earlier.
+Other research suggests people who look after their teeth are less likely to suffer from insomnia due to their risk of OSA being reduced.

-With some getting on less than four hours pensioners with less than 10 teeth often do not get the recommended seven hours of sleep a night is what has been found by a study by Tohoku University Japan.
+A study of pensioners by Tohoku University Japan, saw some with less than ten teeth getting less than four hours sleep.
+Pensioners with less than 10 teeth often do not get the recommended seven hours of sleep a night.

 Understanding Obstructive Sleep Apnea